-In the ‘Kemiluppen’ app we recommend that you choose the green flask.
+In the ‘Kemiluppen’ app we recommend that you choose producted given the A label.

-You may also choose products with a yellow flask.
+You may also choose products with a B label.
 They typically contain perfume, and we recommend that you limit the total amount in your personal care.

-The red products in ‘Kemiluppen’ we cannot recommend due to harmful ingredients.
+The products marked C in ‘Kemiluppen’ we cannot recommend due to harmful ingredients.
 The specific product is not harmful in itself, but it contributes to our overall exposure to harmful chemicals from other personal care products, consumer products, food, indoor climate etc.

 2. Use the Nordic Swan Ecolabel

 Personal care products labelled with the Nordic Swan are generally a good choice free from potential endocrine disruptors and a number of allergens.